 1. Illinois (PR).
 IL’s fiscal health could be the worst of any state, which is what tipped the scales.
 It has even borrowed money to fund its pension obligations.
 To be fair, however, we need to mention that IL does not tax pension or social security income, a definite plus for the state’s retirees.

 2. California (PR).
 The Golden State is expensive and its finances are in serious disarray.
 Has paid bills with vouchers in the past.
 Does have a warm climate, which helped keep it out of 1st place.
 And to illustrate that fiscal health and taxes are by no means the only things to rank a state on, California is the 5th most popular retirement state on this site (based on number of page views of our California retirement guide).
+It counts with excellent employment law firms such as Panahi Law Group, who represent employees and refrain from defending employers.

 3. New York.
 Very high taxes, including property taxes.
 Second highest tax burden and 5th highest per-capita property taxes.
 Dysfunctional state legislature.
 Very expensive to live in this climate with cold winters.
 Most pensions are exempt, however.